Are you certified organic?

 We are in the midst of the certification process through Oregon Tilth for our 38 acres at Red Moon Farm.
 OT sets the highest standard in certification, and this process might take a while as we complete the transition from our land in Yantis (where we previously operated as organic-certified Texas Daily Harvest).
 You can count on the fact that, in the meantime, we are utilizing the same organic farming methods we always have.

 We’ve made a serious commitment to our land to protect its biodiversity and conserve the soil and water.
 We don’t use chemical pesticides, herbicides, or fertilizers.
 We also minimally process our vegetables—we want to get them to you straight from the garden, as fresh as possible.
 All of this means that some dirt or even a bug might find its way into your share, just as a reminder that your food is organic and chemical-free.
 If you’d like to learn more, stop by the market to chat or drop us a line.
 We love talking shop!

 How much does it cost to join the CSA?

 Each season, members pay a $25 planting fee at sign-up.
 This helps to cover the cost of seeds, farming equipment, and labor as we gear up for the growing season.
-Each week’s share costs $28 for a small share or $34 for a large share, plus a $1 delivery fee.
+Then once the season’s harvest begins, the cost of your weekly share depends on the size of produce share you selected (Small: $28, Large: $34), and any additional shares of flowers or eggs you’ve added on to your produce share.
+Each week there is also a $1 delivery and processing fee.